-- 1. A student appealing a grade or other disciplinary action is required to adhere to the following process: - 2.
-Submit a written request for a conference to the instructor whose grade or disciplinary action is in question. - 3.
-If the problem is not resolved with the instructor, the student should schedule an appointment with the Course Coordinator. - 4.
-If resolution is still not reached, the student will meet with the School of Nursing dean. - 5.
+A student appealing a grade or other disciplinary action is required to adhere to the following process:

+- 1. Submit a written request for a conference to the instructor whose grade or disciplinary action is in question. - 2.
+If the problem is not resolved with the instructor, the student should schedule an appointment with the Course Coordinator. - 3.
+If resolution is still not reached, the student will meet with the dean. - 4.
 The student may then appeal to the Professional Standards Review (PSR) Committee.
 The student should submit a written request for a hearing to the Committee Chair within 72 hours of the conference with the dean.
-The PSR Committee Chair will schedule a special meeting within five (5) business days if no regular meeting is scheduled. - 6.
+The PSR Committee Chair will schedule a special meeting within five (5) business days if no regular meeting is scheduled. - 5.
 The student may then appeal the PSR Committee decision to the UAM Academic Appeals Committee using the procedure outlined in the UAM catalog.